Christine Darby // Originally Published: September 2018 in Hreflang on Squarespace // Updated: February 2026

 For many small teams, this is the lowest-friction way to get a multilingual site live without creating long-term operational headaches.

-On Squarespace you can manually create and manage translated pages yourself.
-This involves duplicating pages for each language, using language-specific URLs such as /en/about and /es/about, and then using hreflang annotations to explicitly define how those pages relate to each other for search engines.
+On Squarespace you can create a multilingual website without Weglot by manually creating and managing translated pages yourself.
+This involves duplicating pages for each language and then using hreflang annotations to explicitly define how those pages relate to each other for search engines.
+Hreflang is a core requirement for multilingual and international SEO.

 The upside is full control and no recurring fees.
-The biggest downside is maintenance—frequent content updates must be repeated across languages.
-Hreflang errors are easy to introduce if you’re not precise.
+The biggest downside is maintenance—hreflang mistakes are easy to introduce without precision, and content updates must be repeated across languages.

-Manual hreflang-only setups work best for sites translating a limited number of key pages into one or two additional languages.
-As content volume or language count increases, the effort required grows quickly, which is when many teams move to a tool-based solution.
+Manual hreflang setups work best when translating a limited number of key pages into one or two additional languages.
+As either content volume or language count increases, the operational overhead grows quickly—at which point many teams move to an automated, tool-based solution.

 3. Custom-Coded Multilingual Solutions (Most Control, Most Risk)

-Some teams take the manual approach above a step further, using custom JavaScript, CSS, and injected code to manage language display.
-These setups can hide or show language-specific content dynamically and support highly customized switching behavior.
+Some teams take the manual approach above a step further, using JavaScript, CSS, and injected code to manage language display.
+These setups can hide or show language-specific content dynamically and support customized switching behavior when using language-specific URLs such as /en/contact and /es/contacto.

-While this approach offers maximum flexibility, it also carries the most risk.
-Custom solutions require ongoing technical expertise, are fragile during redesigns, and again, provide no SEO benefit if hreflang isn’t handled correctly.
+While this approach offers flexibility, it also carries the most risk.
+Custom solutions require ongoing technical expertise, are fragile during redesigns, and provide no SEO benefit if hreflang isn’t handled correctly.

-Squarespace support documentation offers a “manual” approach to multilingual sites, but the guidance has always been a bit misleading.
-The result is that many site owners either overbuild, choose the wrong structure, or abandon a perfectly workable setup.
-Beyond outdated guidance around Squarespace versions and third-party language tools, several points worth clearing up:
+Squarespace’s support documentation suggests a “manual” approach to multilingual sites without Weglot, but the guidance is misleading.
+The result is that many site owners either choose the wrong structure or abandon a perfectly workable setup.
+Beyond the incorrect implication that Weglot only works with certain Squarespace versions, several points are worth clearing up:

 This approach works well when:

 Manual multilingual does not mean full duplication by default.
-It means intentional, scoped translation where it actually matters.
+It means intentional, scoped translation and localization where it actually matters.

-Squarespace’s documentation suggests that manually built multilingual sites should start with a homepage that forces users to choose a language.
-This pattern is unnecessary and counterproductive.
+• Squarespace’s documentation suggests that manually built multilingual sites should start with a homepage or “cover page” that forces users to choose a language.
+This setup is unnecessary and counterproductive.

 Language gateway pages add friction, break deep linking, and provide no benefit for search engines.
-Users generally don’t want to select a language before seeing content—especially when they arrive directly on a relevant page from Google.
+Users generally don’t want to select a language before seeing content.

 A manual multilingual site can (and usually should):